meteor/meteor/content/blaze.md

 <h3 id="js-selectors-for-events">Use `.js-` selectors for event maps</h3>

 When you are setting up event maps in your JS files, you need to 'select' the element in the template that the event attaches to.
-Rather than using the same CSS classnames that are used to style the elements, it's better practice to use classnames that are specifically added for those event maps.
+Rather than using the same CSS class names that are used to style the elements, it's better practice to use classnames that are specifically added for those event maps.
 A reasonable convention is a class starting with `js-` to indicate it is used by the JavaScript.
 For instance `.js-todo-add` above.

-<h3 id="passing-template-content">Passing HTML content as template arguments</h3>
+<h3 id="passing-template-content">Passing HTML content as a template argument</h3>

 If you need to pass in content to a sub-component (for instance the content of a modal dialog), you can use the [custom block helper](#block-helpers) to provide a block of content.
-If you need more flexibility, typically just providing a named component in the data context is the way to go.
+If you need more flexibility, typically just providing the component name as an argument is the way to go.
 The sub-component can then just render that component with:

 ```html
 {{> Template.dynamic templateName dataContext}}
 ```

-This is more or less the way that the [`kadira:blaze-layout`](https://atmospherejs.com/kadira/blaze-layout) package works in practice.
+This is more or less the way that the [`kadira:blaze-layout`](https://atmospherejs.com/kadira/blaze-layout) package works.

 <h3 id="pass-callbacks">Pass callbacks</h3>

 If you need to communicate *up* the component hierarchy, it's best to pass a *callback* for the sub-component to call.

-For instance, only one todo item can be currently in the editing state at a time, so the `listsShow` component manages the state of which is edited.
-So when you focus on an item, that item needs to tell the list's component to make it the "edited" one.
-To do that, we pass a callback into the `todosItem` component, and it calls it:
+For instance, only one todo item can be in the editing state at a time, so the `listsShow` component manages the state of which is edited.
+When you focus on an item, that item needs to tell the list's component to make it the "edited" one.
+To do that, we pass a callback into the `todosItem` component, and the child calls it whenever the state needs to be updated in the parent:

 ```html
 {{> todosItem (todoArgs todo)}}